· David Cruz · Schools & Compliance · 12 min read

 ”What about sharing data with researchers?”

-FERPA’s studies exception allows this if the study improves instruction or develops assessments.
-A written agreement must govern the research, ensure PII protection, and require data destruction when the study ends.
+FERPA’s studies exception allows this if the study is conducted for, or on behalf of, the school and improves instruction or develops assessments.
+A written agreement must govern the research, specify the purpose and scope, ensure PII protection, and require data destruction when the study ends.

 ”Our state has additional privacy laws.
 Does FERPA preempt them?”